raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 ## Update a client in a group

 A request from a client to update its own leaf in an MLS group.
+This operation can be used to update any information in the sender's leaf node.
+For example, the sender could use this operation to update its key material to achieve post-compromise security, update its Capabilities extension, or its leaf credential.

 ~~~
 struct {
-  AssistedMLSMessage assisted_message;
+  MLSGroupUpdate group_update;
   optional<PPUpdateClientData> pp_data;
 } UpdateClientRequest;
 ~~~

 ### Validation

-* The AssistedMLSMessage must contain a PublicMessage that contains a commit with an UpdatePath, but without other proposals.
+* The MLSGroupUpdate must contain a PublicMessage that contains a commit with an UpdatePath, but without other proposals.

-## Resync a client in a group

-A request from a client to recover from state loss by re-adding themselves to a group.
+* If the leaf credential is changed by the update, the DS must validate the new credential.

+TODO: The discussion around identity and credentials should yield a method to judge if a new credential is a valid update to an existing one.

+## Join the group using an external commit

+A request from a client to join a group using an external commit, i.e. without the help of an existing group member.
+This operation can be used, for example, by new clients of a user that already has clients in the group, or by existing group members that have to recover from state loss.

+To retrieve the information necessary to create the external commit, the joiner has to fetch the external commit information from the DS.

 ~~~
 struct {
-  AssistedMLSMessage assisted_message;
+  MLSGroupUpdate group_update;
-  optional<PPResyncClientData> pp_data;
+  optional<PPExternalJoinData> pp_data;
-} ResyncClientRequest;
+} ExternalJoinRequest;
 ~~~

 ### Validation

-* The AssistedMLSMessage must contain a PublicMessage that contains a commit with sender type NewMemberCommit and with a remove proposal.
+* The MLSGroupUpdate must contain a PublicMessage that contains a commit with sender type NewMemberCommit and with a remove proposal.

 ## Send an application message to a group

 A request from a client to fan out an application message to a group.
+This operation is meant to send arbitrary data to the rest of the group.
+Since the application message is a PrivateMessage, the DS can not verify its content or authenticate its sender (even though it does authenticate the sender of the surrounding DSRequest).

 ~~~
 struct {